Building the command

 Option sets

 Option sets are used to ensure that only one option has a value from a set of options.
 When no option is used, the command will return an error, and the same goes when multiple of these options are used.
-To make use of the option sets, you can use the method #initOptionSets
+To use option sets, add a Zod refinement on the whole schema, which gives you access to all schema properties.

 }